Confluence laws and Hopf-Borel type theorem for operads: Introduction

 \section{Introduction}

 Distributive laws first appeared in 1969 in Beck's article \cite{Beck}.
 It takes its name from the distributivity of addition over multiplication studied in primary school.
 Distributive laws give a confluent way to rewrite expressions mixing different products.
 An example of distributive laws is the one mixing the commutative product and the Lie bracket in a Poisson algebra.
-This notion has then been studied by Burroni in \cite{Burroni} for algebras and by Markl in \cite{Markl2} generalising this definition to operads and linking it to the topological notion of Koszulness.
+The notion of distributive laws has been initially studied by Burroni in \cite{Burroni} for algebras and by Markl in \cite{Markl2} generalising this definition to operads and linking it to the topological notion of Koszulness.
 Fox and Markl have adapted in \cite{Markl-Fox} the notion of distributive laws to expressions mixing operations and cooperations: they called the obtained rewriting rules \emph{mixed distributive laws}.

-Let us call a $\C^c-_{\lambda}\A$-bialgebra a vector space endowed with an algebra structure encoded by an operad $\A$, a coalgebra structure encoded by a cooperad $\C^*$ with both linked through a mixed distributive law $\lambda$.
+Let us call a $\C^c-_{\lambda}\A$-bialgebra a vector space endowed with an algebra structure encoded by an operad $\A$, a coalgebra structure encoded by an operad $\C$, or equivalently its dual cooperad $\C^*$, with both linked through a mixed distributive law $\lambda$.
 Such a bialgebra satisfies, under some assumptions, a Hopf-Borel type theorem: any conilpotent $\C^c-_{\lambda}\A$-bialgebra is free and cofree over its primitive elements.
 Such a theorem is called a \emph{rigidity theorem}.
 Particular cases of rigidity theorems were proven for instance in \cite{Borel} for commutative cocommutative Hopf bialgebras, in \cite{nui} for associative coassociative bialgebras, in \cite{AsZinb} for Zinbiel coassociative bialgebras, in \cite{Foissy} for dendriform codendriform algebras and in \cite{NAPPL} for PreLie coNAP bialgebras.
 The general framework for this theorem was introduced by Loday in \cite{GBO}.
 Rigidity theorems were then further studied, for instance in \cite{Muriel} and applications can be found for example in \cite{EPLM} to compute explicit bases of algebras.
 While studying the general framework and its rewriting for particular symmetric operads, it became clear to the authors that the three hypotheses of this theorem had to be clarified and some further clarifications were needed in the proof.